What is an atypical mycobacterial infection?

 - Mycobacterium kansasii should be treated with at least 3 drugs for 12–18 months.
 One of the drugs must be rifampicin, which is still the cornerstone of treatment for these infections.

 - Treatment of Mycobacterium ulcerans is most successful if treatment is started in lesions less than 6 months old with a diameter less than 10 cm.
-Rifampicin and streptomycin are the current recommended antibiotics.
+Rifampicin and streptomycin are the currently recommended antibiotics.